Community Building in Online and Hybrid (HyFlex) Courses

 What are social icebreakers?
 Social icebreakers are instructional tactics designed to facilitate rapport building with students, foster a safe learning environment, and relieve inhibition or tension in the class (Chlup & Collins, 2010; Fisher &Tucker, 2004; McGrath et al., 2014).

 Why would I use social icebreakers?
 What do they achieve?
-Social icebreakers are especially important in online learning because students do not have the affordances of face-to-face interaction in a traditional classroom setting (McGrath et al., 2014).
-Through icebreakers, students are able to not only warm up to each other but also familiarize themselves with the technological tools that are often used in online learning spaces (e.g., breakout rooms, instant chat, discussion boards, polls, etc.) (Fisher & Tucker, 2004).
-When the anxiety or pressure of online learning eases, students are more willing to participate in class and actively engage in learning.
+Through icebreakers, students are able to not only warm up to each other but also familiarize themselves with the technological tools or platforms that you might often use in your class (e.g., discussion boards, polls, collaborative documents, etc.).
+When the anxiety of being in a new class environment with new classmates eases, students are more willing to participate in class and actively engage in learning.

 When would I use social icebreakers?
 Social icebreakers often occur at the beginning of the semester, but they need not only be a one-time event on the first day of class.
 In fact, using icebreakers at various times throughout the course would allow students to continue the community building process and allow for more substantive interaction among themselves.